Epilepsy & Seizures

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Early myoclonic encephalopathy is an epileptic syndrome with onset either in the neonatal period or within the first 3 months of life. | |
+• Early infantile epileptic encephalopathy is an epileptic syndrome with onset either in the neonatal period or within the first 3 months of life. | |

-The syndrome is characterized clinically by erratic, fragmentary, or massive myoclonus, focal seizures, and tonic spasms and a suppression-burst pattern on EEG. | |
+• The syndrome is clinically characterized by tonic spasms, myoclonus, or focal seizures and a suppression-burst pattern on EEG. | |

-Prognosis is poor. |
+• Prognosis is poor. |

-Cognitive and developmental disabilities are typical. | |
+• Cognitive and developmental disabilities are typical. | |

-EEG often shows a suppression burst pattern. |
+• Interictal EEG often shows a suppression burst pattern, multifocal discharges, or diffuse slowing. |

 During EEG recording, 100 mg pyridoxine administered intravenously failed to modify the EEG pattern.

 Results of MRI, performed also with spectroscopy, were normal.
 Blood samples tested for amino acids, lactate, ammonia, and very-long-chain fatty acids were normal.
 Urine tested for urinary organic acids and purines was normal.
 The glycorrhachia/glycemia ratio was within normal range.
-Sulfite test was negative, thus excluding molybdenum cofactor deficiency.
+Sulfite test was negative, thus, excluding molybdenum cofactor deficiency.

 In the following months, the child continued to be hypotonic, nonreactive, and lethargic, sometimes with poor distinction between waking and sleep.
-Myoclonic manifestations and rare tonic spasms persisted.
+Myoclonic manifestations and tonic spasms persisted.
 Clonazepam was discontinued at 4 months of age.
 At age 6 months, the seizures suddenly stopped spontaneously.
 The child seemed to react slightly more to stimulation.
 The EEG showed progressive regression of burst-suppression pattern that was replaced by diffuse nearly continuous epileptiform abnormalities, which were more prevalent in the frontal regions and more evident during sleep.

 At age 18 months, repeat MRI showed mild dilatation of lateral ventricles and cortical spaces; new metabolic screening failed to show any alteration.